ontocord/mixturevitae/README.md

 # MixtureVitee
 MixtureVitae: A Permissive, High-Performance, Open-Access Pretraining Dataset

-# Contents
-This repo contains the code that was used for the following procedures to create MixtureVitae and the artifacts in the paper:
-1. Decontamination
-2. Evaluation
-3. Tokenization
-# MixtureVitae

-**MixtureVitae: A Permissive, High-Performance, Open-Access Pretraining Dataset**

 ## Overview

 This repository contains the code and instructions for training and evaluating models using the MixtureVitae dataset.
 Our training framework utilizes a fork of NVIDIA's Megatron-LM for large-scale model training.